p-morris/LightingKit/README.md

 }
 ```

-If any lighting accessories are connected to the bridge, they will be passed as an array of `Light` objects, in the `completion`; in the above example, `lights` is an optional array of `Light` objects (and will be set to `nil` if no lights were connected to the bridge).
+If any lighting accessories are connected to the bridge, they will be passed as an array of `Light` objects, in the `completion`.
+In the above example, `lights` is an optional array of `Light` objects (and will be set to `nil` if no lights were connected to the bridge).

 **Important!** - After a `Bridge` is set up, any lights that are connected to it are automatically added to the "Default room" of the specified `Home`.
 If you wish, you can assign those lights to a `Room` of your choice: